jomartin-999/spring-boot-for-vmware-gemfire/docs/session.md

-On the client, doing so is simple, since SBDG’s auto-configuration automatically creates the client `PROXY` Region that is used to send and receive (HTTP) session state between the client and server for you when either Spring Session is on the application classpath (for example,
+On the client, doing so is simple, since [spring-boot-gemfire-name]’s auto-configuration automatically creates the client `PROXY` Region that is used to send and receive (HTTP) session state between the client and server for you when either Spring Session is on the application classpath (for example,